Lost Your Dog? Here’s What You MUST Do In The First 24 Hours!

 These stats are pretty alarming and quite scary to read.
 More than 9 million pets are euthanized every year in the United States because they are lost, stolen, or for some other reason.
 This is a reminder for us all to do our best to keep our dogs in a safe, contained environment so they don’t join those 9 million dogs euthanized every year.

-Some Pet Insurance Covers Lost Pets
+Did You Know?
+Some Pet Insurance Plans Cover Lost Pets

 Did you know several pet insurance companies cover some costs associated with lost pets?
-Two providers in our pet insurance reviews come to mind, Figo and Fetch.
+Two providers in our pet insurance reviews come to mind: Figo and Fetch.

 - Figo offers an Extra Care Pack as an add-on to your policy for an extra fee.
 This includes coverage for advertising, a lost pet reward, and $150 towards the loss of your pet.